 Insulated: Yes (60g Heatseeker)

-What we like: Proven and tough resort pant.
+What we like: A proven and tough resort pant at a reasonable price.

 What we don’t: Baggy fit isn’t for everyone.